sesam-io/tripletex-connector/README.md

 To register your webhooks make sure to run the webhook register pipes for each of your defined datatypes that support webhooks.

 Verify in the execution log for each of your webhooks pipes that the pipe succeeded in registering the webhooks.

-Note:

-Customer share uses expanded config since payload needs to be wrapped in a list